ros2/sros2/SROS2_MacOS.md

 In the rest of these instructions we assume that every terminal setup the environment as instructed above.

-# Preparing you environment for the demo
+## Preparing you environment for the demo

-## Create a folder for the files required by this demo
+### Create a folder for the files required by this demo

-We will know create a folder to store all the files necessary for this demo:
+We will now create a folder to store all the files necessary for this demo:

 ```bash
 mkdir ~/sros2_demo
 ```

-## Generating a keystore, keys and certificates
+### Generating a keystore, keys and certificates

-### Generate a keystore
+#### Generate a keystore

 ```bash
 cd ~/sros2_demo
 ros2 security create_keystore demo_keys
 ```

-### Generate keys and certificates for the talker and listener nodes
+#### Generate keys and certificates for the talker and listener nodes

 ```bash
 ros2 security create_key demo_keys talker
 ros2 security create_key demo_keys listener
 ```

-## Define the SROS2 environment variables
+### Define the SROS2 environment variables

 ```bash
 export ROS_SECURITY_ROOT_DIRECTORY=$(pwd)/demo_keys